INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 When you first started this band, what kind of goals you had in your mind with this band?

-In January you’re going to a series of Anniversary shows in Japan with special lineup including Gary Barden, Neil Murray and Simon Philips.
-Do you have any plans to do more shows with this special line up?
+In January, you’re going to a series of Anniversary shows in Japan with a special lineup including Gary Barden, Neil Murray, and Simon Philips.
+Do you have any plans to do more shows with this impressive lineup?

 Did you also ask Don Airey to join this Japan tour?